 MSTC 64 U: The ORTF stereo mic.
 One of the best-selling Schoeps mics, with a T-shaped, dual-channel amplifier matched with a pair of MK4 cardioid capsules set at a 110° angle.
 The fixed set up of the mic makes placement a breeze, even for the inexperienced user.
 Set it, forget it, make great recordings!

 CMXY 4V / 41V: The XY stereo mic, with a dual-channel amplifier matched with a pair of side-address mics: either the MK4V Cardioid or MK41V Supercardioid.
 Fully adjustable angle from 0° to 180°.
-The capsules always rotate equally and in opposite direction, maintaining the stereo axis.
+The capsules always rotate equally and in opposite directions, maintaining the stereo axis.

 Explanation of Variants